Benzodiazepines

 • Unusual behavioural changes such as hyperactivity or mood changes like increased irritability.
 This includes feeling excitable, over-talkative and disinhibited and/or having intrusive thoughts.

-Inform your doctor if you notice any other unusual symptoms .
+Inform your doctor if you notice any other unusual symptoms.
 Always discuss with your doctor or pharmacists if there are any problems or difficulties during or after taking benzodiazepines.

 Take note that the side effects listed here are not exhaustive.
 Do seek medical attention if you have other symptoms that you think may be related to these medicines.

-Benzodiazepines - Handling
+Handling

-How should I store Benzodiazepines ?
+How should I store Benzodiazepines?

-;#Keep away from children;#Keep in a cool, dry place, away from direct sunlight;#Store at room temperature;#
+• Keep in a cool, dry place, away from direct sunlight

-How should I dispose of Benzodiazepines safely?
+How do I throw away Benzodiazepines safely?

 Throw away any unused or expired medicines.
 Consult your medical professional if you are unsure with respect to how to safely dispose of any excess medicines/expired medicines.